civican/legisinfo/42-1/bills/C-61/bill_text.md

 # Bill C-61: An Act to give effect to the Anishinabek Nation Education Agreement and to make consequential amendments to other Acts

-**Sponsor**: MINISTER OF CROWN-INDIGENOUS RELATIONS AND NORTHERN AFFAIRS

 ## Summary

 This enactment gives effect to the Anishinabek Nation Education Agreement and makes consequential amendments to other Acts.